2022 Houston Astros season: August

 Outfielder Michael Brantley was ruled out for the rest of the season on August 12, having undergone right shoulder surgery.
 In the midst of another excellent season, his .370 on-base percentage ranked second on the team at the time of the surgery.

 Kyle Tucker hit a grand slam versus reliever Sam Moll (1–2) in a six-run fifth inning on August 12 versus Oakland to rally Houston from a 2–0 deficit, catalyzing in a 7–5 Astros win.
 Starter Luis García (9–8) hurled six innings with six strikeouts, allowing four runs on eight hits.
 He snapped a three-game losing streak after the Astros' lineup had scored three runs or fewer in each of those starts.
 Reliever Héctor Neris threw a scoreless ninth for his second save.
 On August 13, Lance McCullers Jr. made his season debut and earned the win versus the A's (1–0, game score 69).
 He hurled six shutout innings, allowed two hits, walked four, and struck out five.
 Alex Bregman homered, Trey Mancini collected three hits, and Tucker and Chas McCormick both stroked an RBI triple for Houston.

 Astros Hall of Fame induction.
 On August 13, former outfielder Terry Puhl and former executive Tal Smith were inducted into the Astros Hall of Fame during a pregame ceremony.

 Uvalde shooting victims honored.
 Prior to the August 14 game versus Oakland, the Astros chartered 10 buses to transport approximately 500 family members and friends of the victimes of the Robb Elementary School shooting on May 24, 2022, in Uvalde, Texas.
-In a pregame event, the group met with Dusty Baker, José Altuve, Bregman and McCullers, who each spoke and answered questions.
+In a pregame event, the group met with Dusty Baker, Jose Altuve, Bregman and McCullers, who each spoke and answered questions.
 The Astros also distributed 2,500 additional free tickets to residents of Ulvade and held fundraisers where all proceeds went to those affected by the shooting.
 During the game, Astros starter Cristian Javier hurled six shutout innings, allowing one hit and three walks while striking out six, as the Astros prevailed, 5–3.
 Over his previous six outings, Javier had gone 0–5 with a 4.40 ERA.
 Bregman hit a two-run home run in the first inning for the second consecutive day, and Altuve added two RBI.
 Christian Vázquez produced his first three-hit game as an Astro.